LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/01-core-concepts.md

 ## What is a Pod?

 - **The Smallest Unit**: A pod is the **smallest object** you can create in Kubernetes.
-- **Encapsulation**: Kubernetes does not run containers diretly on nodes; instead, containers are wrapped into a pod.
+- **Encapsulation**: Kubernetes does not run containers directly on nodes; instead, containers are wrapped into a pod.
 Think of a pods as a **single instance of your application**.
 - **Relationship with Containers**: Usually, there is a **1-to-1 relationship** between a pod and a container.

 ## Scaling and Capacity